Skip to content

 Ejiofor plays furniture salesman Clark, who discovers an entrance to the titular Backrooms in the basement of his strip mall showroom.
 Immediately hypnotised by this labyrinth of beige carpets and magnolia walls, what he soon comes to realise is that he’s not alone.
 There’s more lurking in the back (rooms) than wonky-looking furniture and headache-inducing ceiling lights.
 Enter the man’s therapist, Mary (Renate Reinsve) becoming involved when Clark leaves a chilling message on her answering machine.
 Full of worry for her patient, she enters the Backrooms herself.
 Will she, like so many dead seagulls and lost souls before her, find only her demise there?
 Or does something even messier await in the flickering shadows?

 That’s more depth than some would have liked from a series founded on creepy visuals and shaky camerawork.
 With it, a sneaking suspicion that something has been lost in translation.
-Could Parsons have spent 2 hours just vibing it with a handheld camera?
+Could Parsons have spent two hours just vibing it with a handheld camera?
 Sure.
 Should he have?
 That’s up for debate.
 Regardless, the story’s structure should ultimately help Backrooms cater to an audience wider than those who’ve discovered the word ‘liminal space’ within the last five years and made it their whole online personality.

 Ejiofor is delightfully messy as the whiskey-chugging, showroom-sleeping Clark, and a fine vessel to traverse the Backrooms with.
 It’s hard not to draw a parallel from his plight to that of the modern AI user, especially as he falls further down the rabbit wonky chair hole.
 And then there’s Reinsve’s Mary, who finds something entirely different in this pocket dimension – a man who would rather surround himself with Broken Mirror imitations of reality than take accountability for his actions.
 And the more literal monsters, of course.